digitalrightswatch/digitalrightswatch.org.au/content/about/vision.md

 ---
-title: About Us
+title: Our Vision
 authors: [drw]
 type: page
 date: 2020-10-19T00:37:27+00:00
+url: /about/
+aliases:
+  - /about/vision/
+banner:
+  subtitle: Human Rights Champions
+  title: Digital Rights Watch strategically defends digital rights in Australia.
 ---

-# Human Rights Champions

-# Digital Rights Watch strategically defends digital rights in Australia.

-## Our Vision

 Our vision is for a digital world where all humanity can thrive, and where diversity and creativity flourishes.